 Your security posture’s foundation should include basics such as firewalls and anti-virus software.
 Beyond that, your posture must take into account a multitude of both internal and external attack vectors and incorporate robust methods for bolstering security against those vectors.
 Those methods include Intrusion Detection Systems (IDS) and Intrusion Prevention Systems (IPS) as well as Identity and Access Management (IAM) systems to control at a granular level who can access your data and what they can do with it.

-Data breaches in which outsiders gain access to sensitive information, such as credit card numbers, often result when organizations don’t have a robust security posture.
+Data breaches in which outsiders gain access to sensitive information, such as credit card numbers, often result when organisations don’t have a robust security posture.
 So far this year, hackers have stolen credit card information from OXO, the Atlanta Hawks, AMC Networks, Freedom Mobile and others.

 The ranks of criminal hackers seems to be constantly growing while hiring cybersecurity talent is an ongoing challenge for many companies.
 Consequently, organizations may need to tap outside experts to help them build and fortify their security posture.